Project-WikiGit/WikiGit/README.md

 * **Kickstarter** is one of the most successful crowdfunding platforms, where creators with brilliant ideas can fund their projects through the financial support of people who love their ideas, and ordinary users can easily fund projects they find interesting and receive numerous benefits depending on the amount of their donation.
 However,

   *  Kickstarter patrons who have the necessary skills cannot easily contribute to the project through means other than financial support, which is bad for both the patrons and the creators;
   *  project teams are not necessarily transparent in sharing the state of their projects;
   *  there is no formal way for patrons to suggest how the projects should be developed and influence the outcome of the projects.

 * **Initial Coin Offering (ICO)** is a crowdfunding method not dissimilar to IPOs that recently emerged on the Ethereum blockchain, where project teams offer custom ERC20 tokens in exchange for Ether, a type of cryptocurrency.
 The tokens are usually claimed to have utility on the applications that the teams are building.
 Funders would judge a project's feasibility based on its whitepaper, the current state of the project, the roadmap, etc., and send Ether to the project's team during the ICO if they feel optimistic about the project's future.
 ICOs have seen amazing success, with small teams raising millions of US$ of funding, but it suffers many severe problems that most people in the space have observed:

   * any small team with a whitepaper and a good-looking website seem to have been able to raise millions, which many observers have claimed as "scammy", and in fact many of the projects *are* scams.
 This problem stems from the lack of transparency in the projects.
   * Most of the time, the applications that the project teams are building don't actually require a custom token to function, and Ether, the native currency of Ethereum, would easily suffice.
-This would lead to a fractured blockchain, where a user must hold a type of token for each application one is using.
+This would lead to a fragmented blockchain, where a user must hold a type of token for each application one is using.
   * IPO usually occurs before a team has any presentable product, and the uncertainty would a) scare many investors away and b) make it difficult for investors to determine the feasibility of a project.